idarb-oss/alinea-doc/docs/services/tenant-manager.md

 **Figure1**: Generic sequence for event isolation

-## Event Capturing
+### Event Capturing

 A tenants customisation microservice can consume events from that are published to the Event Bus of the main product, something whenever something of note occurs.
+The event bus is designed as a multi-tenant aware interface, with the necessary functionality to subscribe and unsubscribe to events, as well as publishing them.

 ![event-isolation-flow](../diagrams/tenant-manager-event-isolation-flow.svg)